WWE Superstar Shake-Up: AJ Styles To ‘RAW’ And Other Trades That Should Happen [Opinion]

 Making RAW “phenomenal” again: AJ Styles to RAW?

-By far, the most talked-about move that may be made in the WWE Superstar Shake-Up is the trade that may possibly send AJ Styles to Monday Night RAW.
-Now this is a move that I tend to have mixed feelings about, being that Styles has made such a huge impact as SmackDown Live‘s biggest, or should I say, most “phenomenal” star.
-But if you think of things in a storyline standpoint, sending AJ to the red brand looks like a fantastic on-paper idea for two main reasons.
+By far, the most talked-about move that may be made in the WWE Superstar Shake-Up is the trade that may send AJ Styles to Monday Night RAW.
+Now, this is a move that I tend to have mixed feelings about, being that Styles has made such a huge impact as SmackDown Live‘s biggest, or should I say, most “phenomenal” star.
+However, if you think of things in a storyline standpoint, sending AJ to the red brand looks like a fantastic on-paper idea for two main reasons.

 First off, it meshes with the animosity Styles has with SmackDown General Manager Daniel Bryan, who, if you remember, had fired Styles in storyline for his backstage attack on Commissioner Shane McMahon.
 And as WhatCulture wrote, there’s also the possibility of AJ Styles joining RAW to reunite with Luke Gallows and Karl Anderson.
 Longtime fans of these wrestlers should know that the three had once been part of New Japan Pro Wrestling’s Bullet Club stable, and if they team up with fellow Bullet Club alumnus Finn Balor, this could give the RAW brand a solid babyface unit to fight Triple H’s rumored heel faction with Kevin Owens and Samoa Joe.